AiClub-UJ/Git.tutorial/README.md

 # Git.tutorial
- Git is a distributed version control system for tracking code changes in software development.
-It allows developers to manage code, collaborate, and track project history.
-With features like branching and merging, Git enables efficient collaboration and experimentation.
-It is widely used in the industry for effective code management.
+ Git is a prominent distributed version control system utilized in software development to monitor code modifications.
+It empowers developers to effectively manage codebases, collaborate with teammates, and maintain a comprehensive record of project history.
+By incorporating features such as branching and merging, Git facilitates seamless collaboration and facilitates experimentation with different code variations.
+Due to its robust capabilities for code management, Git has gained widespread adoption within the industry, contributing to efficient and organized software development practices.

 # The objectives
 1. Enable readers to understand and effectively use Git.